pathwayBasedDrugRepositioning/PancreaticCancer/README.md

 SynergyFigs.R:
 Generates Fig3 and 4 which are different synergy metrices for 10 of the top synergistic drug pairs, more detailed figs are being generated as supplementary figs.

+gemcitabineInstances.R :
+Compares gene signatures and pathway signatures of gemcitabine instances 1 and 2.